William Kent (American politician): Later career

 After leaving Congress, Kent was appointed by President Woodrow Wilson to the United States Tariff Commission in 1917.
 In lobbying the Wilson administration for his appointment, Kent alluded to a possible run for governor of California, writing Wilson ally Norman Hapgood that "I probably could secure the governorship here if I wanted it, but I do not like the idea of getting down to state matters when my view has been directed at national affairs."
 Kent served on the Tariff Commission until his resignation in 1920 to make an unsuccessful run for the U.S. Senate.

 Personal life and death

 Kent was married to Elizabeth Sherman Thacher on February 26, 1890.
 Elizabeth Thacher Kent was the daughter of Yale professor and administrator Thomas Anthony Thacher.
-Together they had seven children including sons Sherman Kent (Yale professor and alumni of the US Central Intelligence Agency) and Roger Kent (US politician).
-His daughter was prominent artist, Adaline Kent.
+Together they had seven children including sons Sherman Kent (Yale professor and alumnus of the US Central Intelligence Agency) and Roger Kent, who became a Democratic politician.
+His daughter was prominent artist Adaline Kent.
 Sherman Day Thacher was his brother-in-law.

-Kent died on March 13, 1928, in Kentfield, California, from pneumonia.
-His remains were cremated in Oakland, California.
-He was survived by wife, five sons, two daughters, and ten grandchildren.
+Kent died on March 13, 1928, in Kentfield, California, from pneumonia, and his remains were cremated in Oakland, California.
+He was survived by his wife, five sons, two daughters, and ten grandchildren.